National Standard.

 Notice

-Accreditation is voluntary and does not replace statutory, regulatory, or collective bargaining obligations.
+Accreditation is voluntary and does not replace statutory, regulatory, employment, or collective bargaining obligations.